raul23/pyebooktools/README.rst

 Roadmap
 =======
-- Port all of `ebook-tools`_ shell scripts into Python
+- Port all `ebook-tools`_ shell scripts into Python

   - ``organize-ebooks.sh``: **working on it**
   - ``interactive-organizer.sh``: **not started yet**